-Many business leaders are focused on increasing revenue and opportunities for growth, but they are less focused on limiting and managing risks (Risk management), which are slowly changing.
+Many business leaders are focused on increasing revenue and opportunities for growth, but they are less focused on limiting and managing risks (Automated Risk management), which are slowly changing.
 Companies can’t afford a margin of error, especially when other stakeholders are involved because it could cost them a lot of money.

 Risk management can be facilitated by using an automation platform that eliminates human error.
 It can assist in better credit decisions, task simplification, and financial performance improvement.